-VirtualBox is a great virtual machine software, but many users reported VirtualBoxVM.exe error while using it.
-This problem will prevent you completely from running a virtual machine on your PC, but there’s a way to fix it.
+This problem will prevent you completely from running a virtual machine on your PC, but there are ways to fix it.

-Here’s how one user described the problem on Spiceworks forum:
+Here’s how one user described the problem on the Spiceworks forum:

 In intervals last from less than a minute to over an hour, VirtualBox throws this error and the VM freezes.

 The instruction at 0x00007FFA94CC6733 referenced memory at 0X0000000000000018.
 The memory could not be read[…].

 - Go to your Start menu and open Control Panel.

 - Proceed to download VirtualBox from its official website.

 - Open the file and reinstall the program.

 Many software products leave some files behind after a regular uninstall and sometimes, those leftovers can prevent you from reinstalling the app.